Parking on the integers: Introduction

 Let $n \geq 1$ and let $P_n$ be a directed path on $[n] = \{1,2,\ldots,n\}$ with directed edges from $i$ to $i-1$ for $i=2,3,\ldots,n.$ Let $1 \leq m \leq n$ and assume that $m$ drivers arrive at vertex $n$ one by one, with the $i$th driver willing to park in vertex $X_i \in [n].$ If the $i$th driver finds $X_i$ empty, they park there.
 If not, they continue their drive towards $1,$ parking in the first available parking space.
 If no such spot can be found, the driver leaves the path without parking.
 We say that $(x_1, \ldots, x_m),$ with $x_1, \ldots, x_m \in [n],$ is a \em parking function \em for $P_n$ if for $X_i = x_i$ for $1 \leq i \leq m,$ all $m$ drivers park on the path.

-Parking functions were first studied in the 1960s by Konheim and Weiss \cite{KonheimWeiss-parkingPath}.
+Parking functions were first studied in the 1960s by \cite{KonheimWeiss-parkingPath}.
 They evaluated the number of parking functions, which is equivalent to evaluating the probability that an $m$-tuple of independent random variables uniformly distributed on $[n]$ gives a parking function.
-A similar model, with $P_n$ replaced by a uniform random rooted Cayley tree on $[n]$ was studied by Lackner and Panholzer \cite{LacknerPanholzer}.
-Motivated by finding a probabilistic explanation for some phenomenons observed in \cite{LacknerPanholzer}, Goldschmidt and Przykucki \cite{GoldschmidtPrzykucki} analyzed the parking processes on critical Galton-Watson trees, as well as on trees with Poisson(1) offspring distribution conditioned on non-extinction, in both cases with the edges directed towards the root.
+A similar model, with $P_n$ replaced by a uniform random rooted Cayley tree on $[n]$ was studied by \cite{LacknerPanholzer}.
+Motivated by finding a probabilistic explanation for some phenomenons observed in \cite{LacknerPanholzer}, \cite{GoldschmidtPrzykucki} analyzed the parking processes on critical Galton-Watson trees, as well as on trees with Poisson(1) offspring distribution conditioned on non-extinction, in both cases with the edges directed towards the root.
 Note that in all the setups above, drivers have only one choice of route at any time of the process.

-In this paper, we are concerned with a related model, introduced by Damron, Gravner, Junge, Lyu, and Sivakoff \cite{DGJLS}, in which the cars move at random.
-Let $L=(V,E)$ be a Cayley graph on a group $V$ with generating set $R$, and let $\mu$ be a probability distribution on $R$: we will refer to such a triple $(L,R,\mu)$ as a {\em car park triple}.
+In this paper, we are concerned with a related model, introduced by \cite{DGJLS}, in which the cars move at random.
+Let $L=(V,E)$ be a Cayley graph on a group $V$ with generating set $R$, and let $\mu$ be a probability distribution on $R$: we will refer to such a triple $(L,R,\mu)$ as a {\em parking triple}.
 At time $0$, each position $v \in V$ is independently assigned a car with probability $p$ or a parking space with probability $1-p$.
-The cars follow independent random walks with increments $\mu$ and each car continues to follow the random walk until it finds a free space where it parks (if more than one car arrives at a free space at the same time, then one is chosen to park according to some rule).\footnote{We note that Damron, Gravner, Junge, Lyu, and Sivakoff \cite{DGJLS} work in a slightly more general setting, see Section 2 in \cite{DGJLS}.
+The cars follow independent random walks with increments $\mu$ and each car continues to follow the random walk until it finds a free space where it parks (if more than one car arrives at a free space at the same time, then one is chosen to park according to some rule).\footnote{We note that \cite{DGJLS} work in a slightly more general setting, see Section 2 in \cite{DGJLS}.
 While our results in Section \ref{sec:definitions} also hold in the setting in \cite{DGJLS}, we believe that the class of Cayley graphs is a fairly general setting and the link with lattices is a little clearer.}